algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 >Dependencies:

-This file may depend on standard or platform-specific header files for data types and macros used in struct definitions (e.g., stdint.h, Arduino.h).
+This file may depend on standard or platform-specific header files for data types and macros used in struct definitions.
 It may interact with other header files or source files within the SportShield software project to exchange structured data or share common definitions.

 >Usage:

-- Include the struct.h header file in all source files requiring access to the defined data structures or types.
+- Include the `struct.h` header file in all source files requiring access to the defined data structures or types.
 - Define struct types, enums, and typedefs necessary to represent the data entities and concepts relevant to the SportShield system.
 - Use the defined data structures to organize and manipulate data inputs, outputs, and intermediate values within the software components.
 - Ensure consistency and coherence in the naming, organization, and usage of data structures to maintain clarity and facilitate comprehension and maintenance of the software codebase.
 - Document the purpose, structure, and usage guidelines for each defined data structure or type to aid developers in understanding and using them effectively.
 - Test the data structures and their associated functionality rigorously to verify correct behavior, adherence to specifications, and compatibility with other system components.

-# 5 - End Matter
+# 4 - End Matter

 ## 4.1 - Contributors
 [*(Back to top)*](#toc)